 At The Classroom Partnership, we provide a range of CPD courses for our candidates.
 Our certified training is one of only a number of ways TAs can access courses.
 The best in the business are passionate about continuous professional development.
 What we find is that the TAs who engage in training the most are often the ones who are the best in the business.
 As such, they are offered the best jobs which can go permanent since schools are always looking for excellent teaching assistants.

-To find out more about our teaching assistant positions, visit our TA jobs page today.
+To find out more about our teaching assistant positions on our partnership company website Connex Education.